 The critical thing is, if you want to hook the type to a value from somewhere, regardless, the type of the field and the type of the value have to be the same—number to number, string (text) to string, and so on, for the same reason that two railroad cars have to ride on the same gauge rails and have the couplers at the same height.
 If they don’t, they can’t work together.

-Once you’ve told the field what kind of data, there’s one other thing you should do—enter a prompt text or phrase.
-Most times a user will know what the input should be about, but setting up a prompt is still a good idea, since even someone who uses the report may not use it for a while.
+Once you’ve told the field what kind of data, you should enter a prompt text or phrase.
+Most times a user will know what the input should be about.
+But setting up a prompt is still a good idea.
+Even someone who uses the report may not use it for a while, you see.

-Parameter fields can even be used in or next to text objects, as labels which are specific to the report you’re running.
+Parameter fields can even work in or next to text objects.
+They can be labels specific to the report you’re running.
 You can put them almost anywhere you need the viewer to see what the report is reporting on.
 So even your labeling is flexible.